73%

 of businesses are paying above market rate for internet and telecom services, based on our analysis of 2,800+ invoices.
 The average overpayment is $847/month.

 We hear the same reaction when we show companies their analysis: "How did this happen?"
-The honest answer is: by design.
+The honest answer is simple.
+It happens because the bill is hard to check.

-Telecom contracts are not written to be understood.
-They are written to be signed.
-The pricing structures, renewal clauses, and fee schedules are deliberately complex — complex enough that even experienced IT buyers miss the mechanisms that gradually inflate what they pay.
+Telecom contracts are not easy to read.
+They are built to get signed.
+Carriers like Comcast Business, AT&T Business, and Spectrum Business all use pricing, renewal terms, and fee schedules complex enough that even experienced IT buyers can miss the parts that slowly raise what they pay.

 1Rate creep: the slow boil

-Most telecom contracts include language that permits "standard rate adjustments" — periodic price increases that the carrier can implement without your explicit agreement.
-These increases are small by design: $8 here, $12 there.
-Over a 3-year contract, a business paying $500/month for internet might end up at $640/month without signing a single new document.
+Most telecom contracts include language that allows "standard rate adjustments."
+That means small price increases the carrier can add without asking again.
+These increases are often small: $8 here, $12 there.
+Over a 3-year contract, a business paying $500/month for internet might end up at $640/month without signing a new document.

-The carrier is betting — correctly, in most cases — that no one is watching.
+The carrier is betting that no one is watching.
+Most of the time, that bet works.
 IT managers are busy.
-Finance sees a recurring vendor line item and doesn't scrutinize it.
-Executives assume someone else is managing it.
+Finance sees a repeat vendor charge and does not dig in.
+Leaders assume someone else is handling it.

 The fix: audit your invoice against your original contract once per year.
 Any increase not specifically authorized in writing is a billing dispute.